Maksymilian Pingot

-Maksymilian Pingot (born 1 April 2003) is a Polish professional footballer who plays as a centre-back for Ekstraklasa club Górnik Zabrze.
+Maksymilian Pingot (born 1 April 2003) is a Polish professional footballer who plays as a centre-back for I liga club Odra Opole, on loan from Górnik Zabrze.

 Career

 Early career

 Pingot started his career in his hometown of Konin, training with Sparta until the age of 13.

 Lech Poznań

 In 2016, he joined Lech Poznań's academy.
 On 10 April 2021, he made his professional debut with Lech Poznań II in a 1–3 away league win against Olimpia Grudziądz.

 At the start of 2022, he joined the first team roster.
 On 9 July 2022, he made his competitive debut for Lech, coming on as a substitute in the 74th minute of a 0–2 Super Cup loss against Raków Częstochowa.
 A week later, he made his Ekstraklasa debut as a starter in a 0–2 home loss against Stal Mielec.

 On 5 December 2023, Pingot signed a contract extension to keep him at the club until mid-2028.